brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 That's some HTML!
 Now we need to choose the right URL to scrape.
 This project is automating something that I already do - making a search for a product I'm interested in.
 So let's use the URL for that search.
 There may be a better way to scrape the site for products, but this is a decent place to start.

 A big blob of HTML text isn't particularly useful on it's own.
 That's where Beautiful Soup comes in.
-We'll follow the quick start instructions in the [docs](https://beautiful-soup-4.readthedocs.io/en/latest/) and get soup for our page:
+We'll follow the quick start instructions in the [docs](https://beautiful-soup-4.readthedocs.io/en/latest/) and get "soup" for our page:

 ```python
 >> url = "https://www.rei.com/used/shop/search?q=magma%2030%20sleeping%20bag"